cassproject/cass-editor/README.md

 ### On Clicked, On Changed, View Changes:

     Changes when frameworks or competencies are clicked, changed, or the internal editor view changes are passed to the parent page.
-The mesasge types are `viewChanged`, `frameworkChanged`, `frameworkClicked`, `competencyChanged`, `competencyClicked`.
+The message types are `viewChanged`, `frameworkChanged`, `frameworkClicked`, `competencyChanged`, `competencyClicked`.
 See the console for additional fields that are passed.

 ### Export:
 To export, send the iframe a message to export using a particular format.